Credit One Charleston Open 2025 – Media Day

 Since 1973, the Charleston Open has been a pioneer in women’s professional sports, creating milestones that have directly influenced the popularity of women’s professional tennis.
 It was the first women’s tennis event to offer $100,000 in prize money.
 The tournament was the first women’s event to be broadcast on network television.
 More recently, the Credit One Charleston Open was named WTA 500 Tournament of the Year.
 Kicking off the clay season, it’s grown to be the largest women’s professional tennis tournament in North America.

-Credit One Charleston Open – Media Hour
+Credit One Charleston Open – Day 7

 Every spring, it’s an absolute honor to be invited back as the official photographer of the Credit One Charleston Open!